welpo/git-sumi/CONTRIBUTING.md

 - Make sure all new and existing tests pass with `cargo test`.
 - If necessary, update the documentation (in `website/docs/`).

+You might find the [hooks in `.githooks/`](https://github.com/welpo/git-sumi/tree/main/.githooks) useful.
+To use them, run `git config core.hooksPath .githooks`.

 ### Conventional Commit Messages with Gitmoji

 See how a minor change to your commit message style can make you a better programmer.